Disclaimer: I own nothing. Everything belongs to Tolkien.

-"We... we're scared, Erestor," Elladan murmured, his voice trembling slightly.
+"We... we are scared, Erestor," Elladan murmured, his voice trembling slightly.

 Elrohir nodded in agreement.
 "The storm woke us, and we were alone..."

 Erestor placed his hands on their heads when they rested them on his shoulders, closing his eyes as he willed them to feel peace.
 He knew the twins had always been afraid of storms, and he was not surprised that they had woken.
 But they had never come to him seeking comfort and shelter from their fears.
-Not knowing what else to do, Erestor began to quietly hum the lullaby that Elrond had sung to them since they were newborns, and though his voice was quiet, it was clearly heard over the fury of the storm raging around them since the twins' shaking became less violent until it stopped entirely.
+Not knowing what else to do for them, Erestor began to quietly hum the lullaby that Elrond always sang to them since they had been newborns, and though his timbre voice was quiet, it was clearly heard over the fury of the storm raging around them since the twins' shaking became less violent until it stopped entirely.

 "There now," he said, his voice calming to the Elflings.
-"That's better."
+"That is better."

 "Please, do not send us back, Erestor," Elladan begged, tears running freely down his youthful face.

 "May we stay here tonight?"
-Elrohir wondered, almost afraid of his answer.
+Elrohir wondered, almost seeming to be afraid of his answer.

 Erestor gave them a reassuring smile.
-"Of course, penneth," he said gently.
+"Of course you may," he said gently.
 He lifted both Elladan and Elrohir into his arms and stepped back inside his room, shutting the door behind him with his foot.
 He set them down on his bed and crossed the room to the fireplace, kneeling down before it as he worked to get it started.
-He hoped the light would not only warm them, but also drive away the shadows of the storm.
+He hoped the light would not only warm them, but would also drive away the shadows of the storm.

 Elladan and Elrohir sat close together on the bed, their arms linked together.
 They both gasped as a bright flash of lightning nearly blinded them, concealing Erestor from view for a second, which was followed by an almost deafening rumble of thunder that shook the walls as darkness took its place.
-They leapt from the bed and rushed to where the advisor was knelt before the fireplace, wrapping their arms around his right side.
+They leapt from the bed and rushed to where the chief advisor was knelt before the fireplace, wrapping their arms around his slender waist.

-"It's all right, little ones," Erestor soothed, wrapping his arm around their small forms and holding them close as they whimpered.
+"It is all right, little ones," Erestor soothed, wrapping his arm around their small forms and holding them close as they whimpered.
 "You are safe here."
-He used his left hand to get the fire started, smiling when the heat and gentle light spilled into the room.
+He used his free hand to get the fire started, smiling when the heat and gentle light spilled into the room.

 "Good night, my little ones," he whispered, though he knew they would not hear him.
 Though he often regarded them as the twin terrors, it was only a term of affection for them.
 They may have often bothered him while he was working, which was irritating, but it did not lessen his love for them.
-Ever since they had entered his life, the two Elflings who were sleeping beside him had given him great joy, and he cared for them as he would his own.
-He did not always openly show it, but he had the feeling they knew.
+Ever since they had entered his life, the two Elflings who were sleeping beside him had given him great joy, and he cared for them as he would his own children.
+He did not openly show it often, though he had the feeling they knew.

 A small smile appeared on Elrohir's face at this thought, and he moved closer to Erestor's side before falling back into a light sleep.
-The advisor allowed the sound of the rain to calm him, and he soon followed the younger twin into sleep.
+The chief advisor allowed the sound of the rain to calm him, and his eyes glazed over as he soon followed the younger twin into sleep.

 But when he quietly pushed open the door of their room, Glorfindel's eyes widened with surprise when he saw neither twin was in bed.
 He hurried down the hallway to where the library was, finding Erestor was not at his proper place at the table in the corner.
 This unnerved the twice-born warrior slightly since his strict friend usually would not have left his sanctuary unless he forced him to.

 Knowing there was one more place he could check, Glorfindel rushed to Erestor's room and softly pushed the door open.
-The sight that greeted him brought a smile to his face.
+The sight that greeted him in the faint light filtering into the room brought a smile to his face.

 Erestor was lying asleep in his bed with Elladan and Elrohir close to him on either side.
 He could tell the fireplace had recently been lit, even though it had now gone out, and not wanting to disturb them since they appeared so peaceful, he stepped back into the hallway and shut the door silently behind him.